fetlang/Orgy/README.md

 # Orgy
 A kink-based programming language where programs sound like poorly written erotica

+This is a failed/unfinished project